bet4a/d3wiki/SVG-Controls.md

 Gets or sets the *listener* for the specified event *type*.
 Brushes support three types of events:

 * brushstart - on mousedown
-* brushmove - on mousemove, if the brush extent has changed
+* brush - on mousemove, if the brush extent has changed
 * brushend - on mouseup

 Note that when clicking on the background, a mousedown also triggers a brushmove, since the brush extent is immediately cleared to start a new extent.